apache/ofbiz-framework/README.md

 [JDK download](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

->_Note_: if you are using eclipse, make sure of running the appropriate eclipse command `gradlew eclipse`.
-This command will prepare OFBiz for eclipse with the correct classpath and settings.
+>_Note_: if you are using Eclipse, make sure of running the appropriate Eclipse command `gradlew eclipse` before creating the project in Eclipse.
+This command will prepare OFBiz for Eclipse with the correct classpath and settings by creating the.classpath and .project files.

 Quick start
 -----------